-The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through October 2015.
-In January 2015, I created a new explanatory variable for a market-based indicator; I added two new explanatory variables in April and June 2015, and one more in September 2015.
-After adding a number of new economic and market-based variables recently with very strong explanatory power, I decided to cull three of the original independent variables with the weakest historical performance and most questionable cause and effect recessionary influence.
-The resulting 19-variable model has a very diverse set of explanatory variables and is very robust.
+The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through October 2016.
+Throughout 2015, I added a number of new economic and market-based variables with very strong explanatory power to the recession model.
+This allowed me to cull three of the original independent variables with the weakest historical performance and most questionable cause and effect recessionary influence.
+I added one new variable with surprisingly strong explanatory power at the end of February 2016.
+The current 21-variable model has a diverse set of explanatory variables and is quite robust.

-The graph of the diffusion index from 1/1/2006 to 11/1/2015 is presented in Figure 1 below (in red - left axis).
-If you would like to view a graph of the earlier historical data (going back to 1960), please revisit A New Recession Slack Indicator.
+The graph of the diffusion index from 1/1/2006 to 11/1/2016 is presented in Figure 1 below (in red - left axis).
 The gray shaded regions in Figure 1 below represent U.S. recessions as defined (after the fact) by the National Bureau of Economic Research (NBER).
 The value of the S&P 500 index is also included (in blue - right axis).

 Please note that past estimates and index values will change whenever the historical data is revised.
 All current and past forecasts and index calculations are based on the latest revised data from the current data set.

 The Trader Edge recession slack index equals the median standardized deviation of the current value of the explanatory variables from their respective recession thresholds.
 The resulting value signifies the amount of slack or cushion relative to the recession threshold, expressed in terms of the number of standard deviations.
 Higher slack values signify larger cushions above recessionary threshold levels.